 Doctors, nurses, medical techs, and other frontline employees in the healthcare industry are expected to deliver quality care and save lives.
 No matter how acutely funding is cut.
 No matter how scarce resources become.
 No matter how brutally a pandemic ravages a hospital.

-New rules, policies and regulations can’t disrupt the flow of care.
+New rules, policies, and regulations can’t disrupt the flow of care.
 The employee experience takes a back seat to the patient experience for obvious reasons.
-So, does that mean that fostering employee engagement should be a low priority for healthcare facilities who are also battling COVID-19?
+Does that mean that fostering employee engagement should be a low priority for healthcare facilities that are also battling COVID-19?
 Not at all.

 Employee engagement matters whether you’re in the ER or the exam room because working in the medical field is inherently stressful, and burnout is an epidemic.

 And the current pandemic has a “severe impact” on the mental wellbeing of healthcare professionals all over the world, with burnout and anxiety rates skyrocketing: new YouGov polling for the IPPR think-tank found that 50% of 996 healthcare workers questioned across the UK said their mental health had deteriorated since the virus began taking its toll.